 The final arm to the business is True Potential Advisers Services which provides business support services to over 20% of UK financial advisers using the True Potential Wealth Platform.

 True Potential Investor is a Limited Liability Partnership (LLP) and owned by the partners.
 This includes US private equity firm FTV Capital who took a minority stake in 2016.
 True Potential is largely owned by its Directors including chief executive Daniel Harrison and Chairman David Harrison.
 In June 2021 True Potential were reported to be considering a potential $2 billion SPAC float on Wall Street following the successful acquisition of Nutmeg by banking giant JP Morgan.

 True Potential Investor Product Range

-TPI offers UK investors to put their savings into a Stocks and Shares ISA, SIPP account or General Investment Accounts to help maximise returns compared with your standard Cash ISA.
+True Potential offers UK investors to put their savings into an ISA, SIPP account, or General Investment Accounts, to help maximise returns compared with your standard Cash ISA.